 Base run times on...Plant type: Zones should separate the lawn, shrubs and flower beds so you can tailor your watering schedule to the different plants' needs.
 Established plants need less water than young ones.
+Seasonal Weather:

-Seasonal Weather: Consider installing an Evapotranspiration sensor which measures wind, sun and moisture to communicate to your control box the exact amount of water that the soil needs.
+Consider installing a smart controller with evapotranspiration sensor which measures wind, sun and moisture to communicate to your control box the exact amount of water that the soil needs.
+Use your controller's seasonal adjustment feature to adapt your schedule to current climate conditions.